-Read those ingredients – Beverages, like energy drinks, can be deceiving because they advertise that they are healthy but usually are loaded with calories and sugar.
+- Read those ingredients – Beverages, like energy drinks, can be deceiving because they advertise that they are healthy but usually are loaded with calories and sugar.
 Common forms of added sugars are sucrose, glucose, fructose, maltose, dextrose, corn syrups, concentrated fruit juice and honey.
-Also, look at the label carefully as many drinks provide more than one serving, which can double or triple your sugar consumption.
+Also, look at the label carefully because one container may be considered more than one serving, which can double or triple your sugar consumption.

-Cut back slowly – If you have sugary drinks on a regular basis, start by cutting out one of those drinks a day.
-A week later, drink two less a day.
-Continue until you’ve cut out nearly all the sweetened teas, soda, and other drinks from your daily routine.
-Replace those drinks with the water suggestions below.
+- Cut back slowly – If you have sugary drinks like sodas and sweetened teas on a regular basis, start cutting back now.
+Replace those drinks with the water suggestions next.

-Join the juicing trend?
-You may have seen infomercials for juicers or read articles about the benefits of making and drinking your own fruit and vegetable juices.
+- Join the juicing trend –You may have seen infomercials for juicers or read articles about the benefits of making and drinking your own fruit and vegetable juices.
 These homemade juices can be OK – up to a point.
-First, it’s always better to eat produce instead of drinking it as you get fiber from the skin and pulp that’s usually strained out by a juicer.
-Plus, you can drink a lot of extra calories through these drinks.
+First, it’s always better to eat produce instead of drinking it as you get fiber from the skin and pulp that can be strained out by a juicer.
+It’s easy for the calories in fruit juice to add up without even noticing.

-Sip a smoothie – When you are in the mood for a milkshake or want an afternoon snack, keep on the heart healthy track with a budget-friendly homemade fruit smoothie!
-Blend ½ cup frozen fruit with no added sugars, ½ cup plain, non-fat Greek yogurt with no added sugars and ½ cup fat free milk.
+- Sip a smoothie – When you are in the mood for a milkshake or want an afternoon snack, keep on the heart healthy track with a budget-friendly homemade fruit smoothie!
+Blend ½ cup frozen fruit with no added sugars, ½ cup plain, low-fat Greek yogurt with no added sugars and ½ cup low-fat milk.